jorexdeveloper/terminal-animations/README.md

 ## Overview

-**animate.sh** is a light-weight Bash script that adds a touch of interactivity and fun to terminal commands.
+**tan** is a light-weight Bash script that adds a touch of interactivity and fun to terminal commands.
 It enhances the user experience in terminal environments by providing visual feedback during command execution.

 ## Why Use This?